This post may contain affiliate links. See our disclosure policy.

 For the rice pudding:

 - Bring milk to a simmer slowly in a large pot over low heat.

 - Add rice, keep simmering until rice is tender, stir every 3 min or so to prevent rice and/or milk burning at the bottom.
 This step takes approx 40 minutes.

 - While the rice is simmering you can make the raspberry sauce and chop the almonds.

 - When rice is tender and has thickened, remove from heat and let it cool slightly.

 - Fold in whipped cream.

-- Chill and serve with warm raspberry sauce. (we actually like the rice pudding warm… but some like it chilled.
-Either way works.)
+- Keep warm or chill before serving (we actually like the rice pudding warm… but some like it chilled.
+Either way works).